danielabar/meblog/src/markdown/gatsby-unit-testing.md

 }
 ```

-Now you can run the tests with `npm test`.
+Now the tests can be run with `npm test`.

 ## Component with Props